efecan0/binaryrpc-framework/README.md

 ---

-## 🚀 Getting Started

-This project is structured as a standalone, installable library.
-The recommended way to use it is to build and install the library first, then link against it in your own project.
-The `examples` directory is provided as a separate project to demonstrate this usage.
+This project is a modern C++ RPC framework with several external dependencies.
+To use it, you should first install the required dependencies (see below), then build the project, and finally link it in your own project.
+The example_server directory demonstrates typical usage.
 ### 1. Prerequisites

 - **CMake**: Version 3.16 or higher.